Amer-Alic/tic-tac-toe/README.md

 # TIC-TAC-TOE GAME WITH UNBEATABLE AI
 ## WHAT DID I LEARN:
 - Better understanding of modules and constructor functions
-- Improved understanding about how javascript functions
+- Improved understanding about how javascript works
 - **Learnd how to think recursively and implemented that within minimax algorithm for AI**
 ### In future I would like to add:
 - Precision for AI
 - Better animations
 ### I am really proud of this part:
-`function minimax(gameBoard, isMax) {
+` function minimax(gameBoard, isMax) {
     let result = checkWinner();
     if (result !== undefined) {
       return scores[result];